3 definitions in this file:

 Min items: 1

 An overview of the motion system — the philosophy behind easing choices, how duration and easing interact, and system-wide motion principles not covered by individual easing entries.
-Agent-optimized context for this document block.
-Provides structured information for AI/LLM consumption — constraints, disambiguation, anti-patterns, examples, and keywords.
+AI-ready context for this document block.
+Provides structured info for AI/LLM use: constraints, disambiguation, anti-patterns, examples, and keywords.

 GitHub